 Documenting Live contains David A Bailey’s mapping essay Performance-Based Art and the Racialised Body; the artists’ postcards; and a dvd featuring the artists’ commentaries, excerpts from key works, and documentation of the round table discussions.

-Documenting Live was launched at Iniva and is available to buy through Unbound.
+Documenting Live was launched at Iniva and is now available online for free.